UCL-CCS/SCEMa/README.md

 ### Future work:

-The solution vectors (newton-update, incremental-displacement, and solution) are local vectors (namely not shared or distributed in between the processes), this is not scalable in terms of memory usage.
+The solution vectors (newton-update, incremental-displacement, and solution) and stresses vectors (quadrature_point_history) are local vectors (namely not shared or distributed in between the processes), this is not scalable in terms of memory usage.
 This must be looked upon (see step-17 or step-40, or maybe elsewhere: http://www.dealii.org/8.4.1/doxygen/deal.II/group__distributed.html).

 The mesh is shared between processes (a complete copy of the mesh is available on